tjrich/hulu-clone/README.md

 # Hulu Clone

-This clone is built with React, Next.js and Tailwind CSS
+This clone is built with React, Next.js and Tailwind CSS.
+Data is pulled in with the TMDB.org API.

 It uses the new [`Just-in-Time Mode`](https://tailwindcss.com/docs/just-in-time-mode) for Tailwind CSS.